Skip to content

 Program overview

-The program was funded through the Washington State Department of Commerce's Home Electrification and Appliance Rebates (HEAR) Program, established under Washington's Climate Commitment Act.
-Parsonages were upgraded in communities spanning from Camas to Coupeville, Walla Walla to Ocean Park — covering every corner of Washington State.
+Faith Foundation Northwest received a $519,300 grant through the Washington State Department of Commerce's Home Electrification and Appliance Rebates (HEAR) Program, funded by Washington's Climate Commitment Act.
+Parsonages were upgraded in communities spanning from Camas to Coupeville, Walla Walla to Ocean Park, covering every corner of Washington State.

 Environmental commitments